Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Results

 \subsection{Comparison with k-means method}

-To confirm the consistency of the results obtained with the modified ONMF and the other methods, the k-means method was used to classify real 2D-XAS data into several clusters.
+To confirm the consistency of the results obtained with the one-sided ONMF and the other methods, the k-means method was used to classify real 2D-XAS data into several clusters.
 Here, we used the data from the model electrode charged to 4.2 V at a current rate of 12 mAcm$^{-2}$ (Fig. \ref{fig:gaussfit_full} (A)).
-In accordance with the results of the model selection for the modified ONMF, we separated the 2D-XAS data into ten clusters by using the k-means method (see Fig. \ref{fig:XAFS_KMeans_W}).
+In accordance with the results of the model selection for the one-sided ONMF, we separated the 2D-XAS data into ten clusters by using the k-means method (see Fig. \ref{fig:XAFS_KMeans_W}).

-To quantitatively compare results obtained with the modified ONMF and with the k-means method, we calculated the cross correlation of the domain patterns extracted by both methods.
+To quantitatively compare results obtained with the one-sided ONMF and with the k-means method, we calculated the cross correlation of the domain patterns extracted by both methods.
 Table \ref{tab:correlation_NMF_KMeans} shows the cross correlation matrix between B1--B10 in Fig. \ref{fig:XAFS_NMF1}(B) and C1--C10 in Fig. \ref{fig:XAFS_KMeans_W}.
-The domain patterns B1--B8 obtained with the modified ONMF were highly correlated with C1--C8 obtained with the k-means method.
-Thus, the results of the methods are consistent.
+Domain patterns B1--B8 obtained with the one-sided ONMF were highly correlated with C1--C8 obtained with the k-means method.